voceconnect/widget-data/readme.txt

 2. Upload JSON export file

 == Changelog ==
+= 1.4 =
+* Adding hooks on import and export for custom widget data handling

 = 1.3 =
 * Adding support for PHP 5.2
 * Swapping registration order of pages